Opioids

 Drug: Heroin Common Street Names: H, Smack, Horse, Dope, Black Tar, Chiva, Junk

-What are most 5 abused opioids in USA
+what are most 5 abused opioids in usa

 Oxycodone